 Chinese food at home!
 Such a good thing!
 This recipe is pretty easy!
 It was delicious. it seems I am always saying that about the recipes I am blogging, but it is true!
-I do not post recipes that I don’t think are good enough for you to try 🙂 Of course, not all of the recipes on this blog are to everyones taste, but Murray & I like all of them!
-This General Tso’s chicken is definitely worth making!
+I do not post recipes that I don’t think are good enough for you to try! recipes on this blog are to This General Tso’s chicken is definitely worth making!

-I happened to have all of the ingredients which is why I picked this recipe to make!
+I happened to have all of the ingredients to make General Tso’s Chicken which is why I picked this recipe to make!

 Here is the recipe

 1 pound of green beans, washed & trimmed *** I used a whole bag of green beans from Costco & had some leftover over which was fine!

 2 pounds of boneless chicken thighs or breasts, cut into 1 inch pieces *** I cut mine into strips as I thought this would cook faster…the recipe said to cut into chunks…

 1/4 cup + 1 tbsp honey

 1/4 cup soy sauce

 3 tbsp rice vinegar, preferably unseasoned *** I only had seasoned rice vinegar….

 1/4 tsp red pepper flakes